acg-team/ProPIP/README.md

      * - The Tree Search Heuristic Library (TSH-LIB)
      *   developed by L. Gatti & M. Maiolo <http://bit.ly/tsh-lib>
      *
-     * Castor is distributed in the hope that it will be useful, but WITHOUT
+     * ProPIP is distributed in the hope that it will be useful, but WITHOUT
      * ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or
      * FITNESS FOR A PARTICULAR PURPOSE.
      *
-     * Castor is a free software: you can redistribute it and/or modify it
+     * ProPIP is a free software: you can redistribute it and/or modify it
      * under the terms of the GNU Lesser General Public License as published
      * by the Free Software Foundation, either version 3 of the License, or
      * (at your option) any later version.